buildkite/docs/pages/agent/v3/elastic_ci_aws/troubleshooting.md

 Resource shortage can cause this issue.
 See the Auto Scaling group's Activity log for diagnostics.

-To fix this issue, change or add more instance types to the `InstanceType` template parameter.
+To fix this issue, change or add more instance types to the `InstanceTypes` template parameter.
 If 100% of your existing instances are Spot Instances, switch some of them to On-Demand Instances by setting `OnDemandPercentage` parameter to a value above zero.

 ## Stacks over-provision agents